Rakhee06/Betting/README.md

 * Once the chairperson has ended the bet, you can click on the `Summary` button to view the summary of the betting.

 ### Steps to change the chairperson address
-We currently have not implemented a UI for changing the chairperson.
-We assume that chairperson himself has deployed the contract and hence, his address is hardcoded.
-However, in future versions of this application, we will provide access to people to start their own private betting game and make their address as the chairperson address.
+Currently have not implemented a UI for changing the chairperson.
+Assumption is that chairperson himself has deployed the contract and hence, his address is hardcoded.
+However, in future versions of this application, it provide access to people to start their own private betting game and make their address as the chairperson address.
 Therefore to change the chairperson’s address currently for testing purposes, please follow the steps below
-* Navigate to Betting Client/ Ethereum folder and type “node compile.js” to compile the contract.
+* Navigate to `Betting-Application-Client/ethereum` folder and type `node compile.js` to compile the contract.
 * Then type `node deploy.js` to deploy the contract.
-* Finally, copy the new contract address and paste it in `Betting Client/Ethereum/numberBet.js` in place of the old contract.
+* Finally, copy the new contract address and paste it in `Betting-Application-Client/ethereum/numberBet.js` in place of the old contract.
 * Now the chairperson will be the account with which you have deployed the contract.